sublimelsp/LSP/docs/src/features.md

 "Refactor" code actions are accessible from the right-click context menu and under *Edit* from the main menu.

 The accent color for code action annotations can be controlled with a color scheme rule for the `markup.accent.codeaction` scope (blue by default).

+Certain code actions can also be run automatically on file save (`"lsp_code_actions_on_save"` setting) or when file formatting is triggered (`"lsp_code_actions_on_format"` setting).
+This includes actions which sort the import lines in the file, or to automatically apply all available fixes for diagnostics.

 ## Code Lenses